ashishkumar-ds/data-science-projects/dunnhumby-retail-performance-analysis/dashboard/README.md

 # Store Performance Tracking - Dashboard

-This dashboard was created as part of the Dunnhumby retail analytics project to help stakeholders monitor underperforming stores, customer segments, and the impact of campaign recommendations in real time.
+This dashboard is created as part of the Dunnhumby retail analytics project to help stakeholders monitor underperforming stores, customer segments, and the impact of campaign recommendations in real time.

 ---